Cynic (band): Traced in Air and Re-Traced (2008−2011)

 Traced in Air was released internationally November 17, 2008, on Season of Mist, followed by Robin Zielhorst being added as touring bassist.

 The band played at the Wacken Open Air festival.
 The Traced in Air tour cycle began in Autumn 2008 with direct support slots for Opeth on their European tour.

 Starting in February 2009, Cynic toured North America with Meshuggah and The Faceless, and beginning April 15, 2009, Cynic toured North America in support of DragonForce.

 During the 2010 tour in support of Between the Buried and Me, along with Scale the Summit and the Devin Townsend Project, the band performed live "an experiment" titled "Wheels Within Wheels."
-Shortly after unveiling this new work, the band announced a new EP coming soon on their MySpace blog.
+Shortly after unveiling this new work, the band announced an upcoming EP on their MySpace blog.
 Masvidal revealed in an interview the plans for the coming EP:

-Later blogs on MySpace revealed that the new EP would be titled Re-Traced.
+Later blogs on MySpace revealed that the EP would be titled Re-Traced.

-In May 2010, Cynic announced plans for their first US headlining tour.
-Titled "Re-Traced / Re-Focused Live", the tour found Cynic performing their debut album Focus in its entirety, among other tracks.
+In May 2010, Cynic announced their first US headlining tour, titled "Re-Traced / Re-Focused Live".
+Cynic performed their debut album, Focus, in its entirety, among other tracks.
 The tour was co-sponsored by Decibel Magazine as its inaugural "Hall of Fame" tour series.
 It kicked off on July 22, 2010, in Los Angeles with Intronaut and Dysrhythmia as supporting bands.
 The tour ended on August 13, 2010.
-The final show of the tour took place in Fort Lauderdale, Florida; it was the first time in 16 years the band returned to their hometown to perform.
+The final show took place in Fort Lauderdale, Florida.
+It was the band's first hometown performance in 16 years.

-In December 2010, the band announced that bassist Robin Zielhorst and guitarist Tymon Kruidenier were no longer in Cynic due to logistical and various other reasons.
+In December 2010, the band announced that bassist Robin Zielhorst and guitarist Tymon Kruidenier left Cynic for logistical and other reasons.
 In the same announcement, Masvidal and Reinert set the approximate release schedule for Cynic's next album, stating that "the new Cynic release should be coming in late 2011 on the Season of Mist label", and, in addition, "[t]hey are also working towards a remixed re-release of their classic recording 'Focus.'"

 Carbon-Based Anatomy and Kindly Bent to Free Us (2011−2014)

 Cynic's website announced that the band was working on a new album and the "first baby steps into this gigantic process are being taken right now, creating little embryos of songs that will turn into fully fledged Cynic tunes over the course of the following months."

-On September 6, 2011, Cynic announced a new EP titled Carbon-Based Anatomy would be released on November 11, 2011, in Europe, and November 15, 2011, in the United States.
+On September 6, 2011, Cynic announced the EP Carbon-Based Anatomy would be released on November 11, 2011, in Europe, and November 15, 2011, in the United States.
 The artwork was designed by Robert Venosa, the artist behind the cover artworks of Focus, Traced in Air and Re-Traced, shortly before his death.
-All bass parts on Carbon-Based Anatomy were recorded by Sean Malone, who had also previously recorded the bass parts to Focus and Traced in Air.
+All bass parts on Carbon-Based Anatomy were recorded by Sean Malone, who had previously recorded the bass parts to Focus and Traced in Air.

 Paul Masvidal describes this new EP as: